dotnet/docs/styleguide/template.md

 - Colons in a value (for example, a title) break the metadata parser.
 In this case, surround the title with double quotes (for example, `title: "Writing .NET Core console apps: An advanced step-by-step guide"`).
 - **title**: Appears in search engine results.
 The title shouldn't be identical to the title in your H1 heading, and it should contain 60 characters or less.
 - **description**: Summarizes the content of the article.
 It's usually shown in the search results page, but it isn't used for search ranking.
 Its length should be 115-145 characters including spaces.
-- **author**, **manager**, **ms.author**: The author field should contain the **GitHub username** of the author, not his/her alias.
-The "manager" and "ms.author" fields, on the other hand, should contain Microsoft aliases.
+- **author** and **ms.author**: The author field should contain the **GitHub username** of the author, not his/her alias.
+The **ms.author** field, on the other hand, should contain a Microsoft alias and indicates the person responsible for maintaining the article.
 - **ms.topic**: The topic type.
-The most common value is `article`.
-Other common values used are `get-started-article`, `managed-reference`, and `reference`.
+The most common value is `conceptual` and is set at a global level.
+Other common values used are `tutorial`, `overview`, and `reference`.
 - **ms.devlang** defines the language filter displayed for the topic.
-Some of the supported values are: dotnet, cpp, csharp, fsharp, vb, powershell and xml.
+You can see a list of the supported values in the [Supported languages](#supported-languages) section.
+Only needs to be set when there's more than one programming language covered in the topic.
+Typically, we only use `csharp`, `vb`, `fsharp`, and `cpp` for this value in our content.
 - **ms.prod**: Product identification used for BI purposes.
-Possible values are `.net-core` for topics on the .NET Core Guide, `.net-framework` for topics on the .NET Framework Guide and `.net` for all other topics.
+They're usually set at a global level, so they don't usually appear in the metadata block of each article.
 - **ms.technology**: Additional BI classification.
 Some of the supported values are: `devlang-csharp` for C# topics, `devlang-fsharp` for F# topics, and `devlang-visual-basic` for VB topics.
 For other guides, the values will vary, so ask a member of the team for guidance.
 - **helpviewer_keywords**: Entries are used for the offline books index (functionality in Visual Studio).
+- **f1_keywords**: Connects the article to the F1 key (functionality in Visual Studio).

 ## Basic Markdown, GFM, and special characters